Last updated: 24 July 2023

 - Confirmation of how you may deal with forum content (for example, most forum owners want to have the right to reproduce or use content posted on their forum if they choose).

-- Instructions on what forum users should do if they see content that violates the Forum Rules, including contact details and an email address like: firstname.lastname@example.org.
+- Instructions on what forum users should do if they see content that violates the Forum Rules, including contact details and a dedicated email address.

 - Disciplinary procedures that may apply if the Forum Rules are broken.